 Reductions in children services including Willow Tree Nursery, Freeman Family Centre and reduction of crèche facilities at the Family Wellbeing Centre also suggest potential negative impacts, particularly with regards to age, disability and race.
-However, as there is a statutory duty towards the children, a level of service provision will be necessary and the savings identified will have to be achieved in the way in which staff, and commissioned services are provided, not by ceasing or stopping the provision for this cohort.
+However, where there is a statutory duty towards the children, the savings identified will have to be achieved in the way in which staff, and commissioned services are provided, not by ceasing or stopping the provision for this cohort.